matthewconstantine/normalized-get/README.md

 export const graphGet = bindGraphGet(schemas, data);
 ```

-Now you have `normlizedGet` and `graphGet` functions ready for easy data denormalization.
+Now you have `normalizedGet` and `graphGet` functions ready for easy data denormalization.